Strands

 the medical humanities

-Knowledges of the World: this strand includes anthropologists, and translation scholars with specific interests in non-European epistemologies, who investigate the translational processes involved in:
+This strand includes anthropologists, and translation scholars with specific interests in non-European epistemologies, who investigate the translational processes involved in:

 tracing some of the processes by means of which Eastern epistemologies (Buddhism, Dao, Yoga) have been introduced to the west

-The Invention of Science: this historical strand looks at the translational processes involved in the Early Modern transition to a scientific mode of inquiry.
+This historical strand looks at the translational processes involved in the Early Modern transition to a scientific mode of inquiry.
 Objects of study include:

 the translation of pre-scientific knowledges (such as alchemy, astrology, Aristotelian physics, logic, rhetoric) into the new rational/mechanical episteme